 Price Transparency as a Competitive Strategy

-Price transparency as a competitive strategy becomes even more critical as payors and employers continue to increase patients’ exposure to costs, as Geisinger and Zoom Health3 have demonstrated.
+Price transparency as a competitive strategy becomes even more critical as payers and employers continue to increase patients’ exposure to costs, as Geisinger and Zoom Health3 have demonstrated.
 Research has shown that 82% of patients who compared prices across multiple providers would do so again, and 43% of those who have not yet tried to find price information say they would choose a less expensive doctor or facility if they knew the costs in advance.4

 Even in a cash-only model, the Surgery Center of Oklahoma sees more patients from out of state and internationally since posting prices.5 There are innovative models emerging every day that provide not only transparency, but also financial enablement, to patients.
 A recent study showed that 25% of consumers put off care due to cost, and providers who offer financing have seen a significant impact on utilization.6 The market continues to be open for disruptive innovators taking opportunities to provide targeted services to “traditional system” patients at much lower costs and with equivalent or better outcomes, as well as a better patient experience.

-Each system must understand the levers in its own market, as timing and prioritization will be different in competitive urban and suburban areas compared to sole-provider regions, as well as depend on what the current payor environment is doing in encouraging greater provider risk.
+Each system must understand the levers in its own market, as timing and prioritization will be different in competitive urban and suburban areas compared to sole-provider regions, as well as depend on what the current payer environment is doing in encouraging greater provider risk.

 Think You’re in the Clear?
 Think Again.